© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Churchyard cross in St Mary the Virgin's churchyard is a scheduled monument protected by Historic England under reference 1016114.
 View the official record →

-The churchyard cross in the grounds of St Mary the Virgin at Worcestershire is a medieval monument of probable fourteenth-century date.
+Churchyard cross in St Mary the Virgin's churchyard is a medieval monument of uncertain date, likely belonging to the fourteenth or fifteenth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016114.

 Churchyard cross in St Mary the Virgin's churchyard is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1016114.